pelavarre/byoverbs/docs/future-work-emacs-vim.md

 Emacs inside your Shell Input Rows doesn't give you the ⎋Z "zap-to-char".
 Vim gives it to you as as ⌃O D F.
+Pq gives it to your Emacs brain as ⎋Z and to your Vim Brain as ⌃Q ⌃O D F

 Vim often makes you wait when you press Esc to switch into Meta Mode.
 That Vim will let ⌃C cancel the wait,